pierre-rouleau/pel/doc/pel-manual.rst

 Running Emacs Graphics Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+See the `example/init/init-3.el`_ for an init.el example that sets some items for
+Emacs running in graphical mode.

 Under Unix-like Operating Systems like Linux and macOS when you run Emacs in
 graphics mode, Emacs may not get the complete environment variables that you get
 in your shell.
 That happens quite often in macOS as explained by